LukasWoodtli/WebPage/content/language_implementation_patterns.md

 translation rules, translations can be slow."*

-*"The rule engines themselves are black boxes, which can make it hard to understand what’s gone wrong in a translation.
+*"The rule engines themselves are black boxes, which can make it hard to understand what's gone wrong in a translation.
 Some of these systems were also designed to be the center of the universe, making them tricky to integrate into applications."*